MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py/README.md

-# tatistical Analysis and Engineering Acoustics
+# Statistical Analysis and Engineering Acoustics

 by the Department of Engineering Acoustics.